It’s the question I get more than any other, and it’s one of the most important questions you’ll answer in marketing your business:

 Research is vital, but at some point you need to settle on the overall positioning of your website, and start putting content out.
 You don’t need a theater or stadium-sized audience, just the equivalent of a small comedy club.
 Even then, you’re going to have to work to get your content viewed and shared enough to generate meaningful feedback.

 The first three steps are repeated endlessly for the life of a project, just like the evolving editorial focus of a magazine, production cycle of a TV series, or career of a stand-up comedian.
 Mistakes are made and pivots performed.
 But you’ll also discover the content that is fundamentally crucial to your website, which can be organized and optimized as a constant workhorse for your content marketing efforts.

 In this sense, connection refers to the relationships, alliances, and networks you build in order to spread your content and grow your audience at an accelerated rate.
 From guest blogging for related sites, to content promotion partnerships, to the growth of your social networks, you must work constantly to get your content the maximum exposure it deserves.

 I know, I know … but as I said at the beginning, getting into an agile content marketing mindset is the first step.
 Without this philosophical framework in place, your efforts can quickly slip from iterative to idiotic.

 Luckily, this is an excerpt from an ebook called The Business Case for Agile Content Marketing.
-You can grab the entire thing, plus 14 other powerful online marketing ebooks here — at no charge.
+You can grab the entire thing — just one of the titles in our comprehensive content marketing library — at no charge.